Funding Resources for Georgia Small Satellites Researchers

-Open to all areas of science and engineering research which are supported by the NSF, including ICT and digitization.
+Open to all areas of science and engineering research which are supported by the NSF, including engineering and physical sciences.

 PIRE projects may vary in size and exhibit diverse forms of organization, collaboration, and operation suited to their individual needs.
 PIRE projects must include collaboration with foreign research partners and international research experiences for students to promote a diverse internationally competitive science and engineering workforce.